galikeev/online-store/README.md

-# Online-store on PERN stacl
+# Online-store on PERN stack

 ## Technologies